Queens-Physics/qexpy/docs/uncertainties.rst

 -----------

 For many experiments, parameters may be correlated or may be expected to be correlated.
-Thus, there exists methods to define and, in the case that th arrays of data used to create two Measurements are equal in length, return the covariance or correlation of some parameters.
+Thus, there exists methods to define and, in the case that the arrays of data used to create two Measurements are equal in length, return the covariance or correlation of some parameters.
 There are two methods which can be used to set the correlation of two variables, or return the